- 365-night sleep trial, 15-year warranty, and free bedding bundle with purchase

 The best short queen RV mattress in Canada is the Douglas Original.
 It’s comfy, supportive, and priced at just $799.

 You can—if it fits.
 Some RV bed frames can handle a standard double, queen, or king-size mattress.
-But before you swap yours out, check a few things: Standard mattresses are usually heavier than RV-specific ones, and they might be tough to squeeze through narrow doors or hallways.
+But before you swap yours out, you should check a few things first.
+Standard mattresses are usually heavier than RV-specific ones, and they might be tough to squeeze through narrow doors or hallways.
 Also, make sure your RV can handle the extra weight.

 These third-party engineers apply a consistent testing process to every mattress using a detailed framework.
 Every mattress is tested the same way, whether it’s foam or hybrid.
 Because these types perform differently, we rate them on separate scales to ensure the scores are fair and meaningful.